• Skip to main content

 • Mac

-Follow the steps below to change ownership of File or Folder in Windows 10 from one user to another.
+Follow the steps below to change ownership of any File or Folder on your Windows computer.

 2. On the File Explorer screen, navigate to the location of the Folder > Right click on the File/Folder and click on Properties.